With Brexit, Britain is in crisis and not for the first time

 FINANCIAL CRISIS

 Following the collapse of U.S. investment bank Lehman Brothers in September 2008, the financial crisis went global.
 Banks around the world, including big U.K. names such as Lloyds and Royal Bank of Scotland, had to be bailed out by the taxpayer.
-Britain endured its deepest recession since WWII.
+Britain endured its deepest recession since World War II.
 Though Brown won plaudits for his handling of the crisis, he lost the 2010 general election.

 BREXIT SAGA